keyboard_arrow_up

 Dip Molding

-Dip molding (dip moulding) is a process used to manufacture plastic parts, products and components.
-As one might expect, manufacturers perform the dip molding process by dipping a mold into liquid plastic and allowing it to set before removing it from the plastic.
+Dip molding, also spelled dip moulding, is a manufacturing process used to create plastic parts, products, and components.
+As the name suggests, manufacturers achieve this by dipping a mold into liquid plastic, allowing it to set, and then carefully removing the finished product from the mold.

 The History of Dip Molding